 If you’ve been reading these chapters sequentially, you’ve seen a variety of problems and solutions, almost all of which were simplified versions of much larger projects and problems.
 But in this section, we won’t be simplifying anything.
 We’ll build an almost-complete ad-serving platform based on software that I built and ran in a production setting for a number of months.
 The only major missing parts are the web server, ads, and traffic.

-Before we get into building the ad server itself, let’s first talk about what an ad
+Before we get into building the ad server itself, let’s first talk about what an ad server is and does.

 TRY REDIS ENTERPRISE CLOUD FREE

 Redis Enterprise Cloud provides complete automation of day-to-day database operations.
 Start now with 30MB of free storage.

 © 2022 Redis.
 Redis and the cube logo are registered trademarks of Redis Ltd.